TutorialsAndroid/AppXUpdater/README.md

 <p align="center">Android Library that checks for updates on Google Play, GitHub, Amazon, F-Droid or your own server.
 This library notifies your apps' updates by showing a Material dialog, Snackbar or notification.

-## Hire-Me

-<p align="center">Are you having trouble in your android projects then let me help you with it just Email me.
-I love my users, so feel free to visit http://asm.life

 ## And Don't Forget To Follow Me On Instagram

 <p align="center">Follow me on instagram to stay up-to-date https://instagram.com/akshaysunilmasram